Universes

 : Lemma (raise_val (downgrade_val x) == x)

-is strictly positive in t
+The type raise_t t is strictly positive in t and raises t

-to u#(max a b)
+from u#a to u#(max a b). raise_val and

-are mutually inverse functions between t
+downgrade_val are mutually inverse functions between t and

-raise_t t
+raise_t t.

 This signature is similar in structure to the unsound signature for

-that we use to exhibit Russell’s
+lower, inject, project that we use to exhibit Russell’s

 paradox.
-However, crucially, the universe levels in raise_t
+However, crucially, the universe levels in raise_t ensure

 that the universe levels increase, preventing any violation of